CableDorado2/Ikemen-Plus-Ultra/README.md

 - Consider this Ikemen Plus Ultra branch as an **Alternative** in case that Ikemen GO doesn't work for you.

-- This engine can be used to **Create Advanced MUGENS** or **Fighting Games**, which can be run on potato PC, without a graphics card (Because can use DirectX Render).
+- This engine can be used to **Create Advanced MUGENS** or **Fighting Games**, which can be run on Low resources PC, without a graphics card (Because can use DirectX Render).

 - The current version is a public development release for testing purposes, may contain bugs and incomplete features that we hope will be finished in *the final release*.